Ising Model Observables and Non-Backtracking Walks: Proofs

-\begin{lemma}[name=Lemma 2 of~\cite{McIntyreCairns1993}] Let $\gamma$ be a closed regular curve, and let $\gamma = \sum_{k=1}^{g}\sum_{i=1}^{2}n^{k}_{i}e^{k}_{i}$ in homology, and suppose $x$ is a point contained in one of the regions $C\in C(\gamma)$.
-There is a labelling of the regions defined by $\gamma$ by integers such that the label of a region to the left of $\gamma$ is 1 greater than the label of the region to the right of $\gamma$, and such that the label of a region to the left of $e^{k}_{i}$ is $n^{k}_{i}$ less than the label of the region to the right of $e^{k}_{i}$.
-Moreover, if the region containing $x$ is assigned zero, this labelling is unique. \end{lemma} \begin{proof} See~\cite{McIntyreCairns1993}. \end{proof}
+\begin{lemma}[name=Lemma 2 of~\cite{CairnsMcIntyre1993}] Let $\gamma$ be a closed regular curve, $\gamma = \sum_{k=1}^{g}\sum_{i=1}^{2}n^{k}_{i}e^{k}_{i}$ in homology, and suppose $x$ is a point contained in one of the regions $C\in C(\gamma)$.
+There is a labelling by integers of the regions defined by $\gamma$ such that the label of a region to the left of $\gamma$ is 1 greater than the label of the region to the right of $\gamma$, and such that the label of a region to the left of $e^{k}_{i}$ is $n^{k}_{i}$ less than the label of the region to the right of $e^{k}_{i}$.
+Moreover, if the region containing $x$ is labelled zero, this labelling is unique. \end{lemma} \begin{proof} See~\cite{CairnsMcIntyre1993}. \end{proof}